 Why does the motor wire get hot?

 When a current flows through a wire there is a certain amount of resistance to the current flow.
 When current is resisted, the wire heats up.
 The thinner the wire, the less current it can handle (more resistance to current flow) and the hotter it will get.
 If the wire gets too hot, the outer casing can melt off.
-If this happens, the wires can short out (touch together) and damage your electronics.
+If this happens, the wires can short out (touch together) and damage your electronics, battery and cause problems.

 Common reasons for high currents flowing

-• If you are using a very high gearing setup (low gear ratio) for top speed
+- Using a very high gear ratio for top speed

 The solution to the problem depends on what is causing the high current: